Advice for Unmarried Couples (Cohabiting)

-If you live together with your partner as an unmarried couple it can complex when separating as the law doesn’t proscribe financial agreements as it does for married couples.
+If you live together with your partner as an unmarried couple (cohabiting) it can be complex when separating as the law doesn’t proscribe financial agreements as it does for married couples.

 Without a living together agreement (Cohabitation Agreement), there is often very little that can be done to resolve financial disputes using family law proceedings.